 A final pressure created by globalization and neo-liberalism concerns the role of governments in neo-liberal economies.
 Governments can be placed under pressure because neo-liberal policy forces them to reduce their influence over markets, yet as these markets grow, a greater need for regulation and delivery of services will inevitably ensue.
 Traditionally, governments have played a vital role in regulating markets by ensuring products are safe, transactions are fair, and labour is well treated.
-But enforcing such regulations.
+But enforcing such regulations is more difficult in an increasingly powerful market that does not want these regulations.
 This effect can be seen in the rising amount of pollution created by big business which States have little ability to stop.
 It can also be seen in the way companies are failing to observe labour regulations which, again, States have been unable or unwilling to enforce.
 Also, Governments will be forced to deliver services like health and education on ever smaller budgets.
 In conclusion, the impact of globalization on development and human rights has created many concerns alongside improving the human rights of people.